mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 However, using `Transport.WEBSOCKET` (not WEBSOCKET_XHR) will make poll requests (not heartbeats though) go through the websocket pipe, which allows the poll requests to serve as a keepalive ping.

-### Push transport modes

-Vaadin supports three transport modes:

-* `LONG_POLLING` - Vaadin client/atmosphere creates a long-running HTTP GET request which
-  blocks on the server side until server has something asynchronous to send back.
-Nothing else is sent through this pipe - both heartbeats and regular requests open a new separate TCP/IP connections.
-Heartbeats are sent as a new `HTTP POST` request to `/HEARTBEAT/?v-uiId=xyz` with no UIDL response;
-  regular requests are sent as a new `HTTP POST` request to `/UIDL/?v-uiId=xyz` and the server responds with the UIDL message (which is sent through this new request instead of through the long-running HTTP GET request).
-  The GET request URL looks like this: `PUSH?v-uiId=1&v-pushId=9d11a92e-4757-4929-b27e-dcd88d4ebbc3&X-Atmosphere-tracking-id=42cffc7f-746a-42e1-a411-ba50e7a0d6bf&X-Atmosphere-Framework=2.3.2.vaadin1-javascript&X-Atmosphere-Transport=long-polling&X-Atmosphere-TrackMessageSize=true&Content-Type=application/json; charset=UTF-8&X-atmo-protocol=true&_=1605779039425`.
-* `WEBSOCKET_XHR` - Vaadin client/atmosphere creates a long-running websocket bi-directional pipe.
-  The server writes to the pipe when there's something asynchronous to send back.
-Nothing else is sent through this pipe - both heartbeats and regular requests open a new separate TCP/IP connections, exactly as with `LONG_POLLING`.
-  The reasoning is that if the websocket connection became broken, it doesn't prevent from requests still reaching the server.
-The websocket URL will also look like this: `PUSH?v-uiId=1&v-pushId=2560ed30-365e-45e9-8cbd-699189c065f8&X-Atmosphere-tracking-id=0&X-Atmosphere-Framework=2.3.2.vaadin1-javascript&X-Atmosphere-Transport=websocket&X-Atmosphere-TrackMessageSize=true&Content-Type=application/json; charset=UTF-8&X-atmo-protocol=true`, the important difference is that the status will be `101` and the 'type' will be either 'plain' (Firefox) or 'websocket' (Chrome).
-* `WEBSOCKET` - Vaadin client/atmosphere creates a long-running websocket bi-directional pipe.
-  The server writes to the pipe when there's something asynchronous to send back.
-  The heartbeats are still sent via separate requests, however the regular requests (including poll-activated requests) are now transmitted via the websocket pipe.
-  Therefore, using poll interval of, say, 30 seconds will cause activity on the pipe, preventing load-balancers/proxies/firewalls from killing the connection.
-  However, a broken pipe will instantly kill any kind of comms between the client and the server.
-  The websocket request URL will look the same as with `WEBSOCKET_XHR`.

-#### Chrome Rant

-Chrome decides to simply drop parts of the URL and will simply only show the `?v-uiId=xyz` instead of `/UIDL/?v-uiId=xyz` part in the Network tab.
-You will thus be unable to tell between UIDL requests and Heartbeat requests.
-I have no idea in which fucking universe this makes sense, just be aware of this shit.

 ### WEBSOCKET_XHR VS LONG_POLLING

 See [Long Polling vs WebSockets](../long-polling-vs-websockets/) for more details